 Regarding the application essays:

-- Reasonably full account of your life (how did persons and events in your life influence who you are today?): 3-5 pages (single spaced)
+- Reasonably full account of your life (how did persons and events in your life influence who you are today?): 2-4 pages (double spaced)

-- Spiritual growth and development: 3-5 pages (single spaced)
+- Spiritual growth and development: 3-5 pages (double spaced)

-- An account of a helping incident or verbatim (what does it show about your current view of ministry?): 2-3 pages (single spaced)
+- An account of a helping incident or verbatim (what does it show about your current view of ministry?): 2-3 pages (double spaced)

-- Impressions of CPE (what do you want to learn?): 1 page (single spaced)
+- Impressions of CPE (what do you want to learn?): 1-2 pages (double spaced)

 Please email all completed CPE applications for the FY2023 – FY2024 CPE Year to RRVAMCChaplainService@va.gov.
 If you have any questions, please feel free to contact the Chaplain Service main office at 502-287-5322.